Procrastination: Read This NOW!!

 A challenging voice will urge us to routinely behave ourselves in order to prevent ego depletion.
 To wit: we will try to avoid becoming too intoxicated, hungry, angry, lonely, or tired (iHALT).
 We will want to observe and perhaps curtail behaviors that underlie impulsivity (if they are becoming excessive) such as sensation seeking, leisure, hedonism, boredom or poor planning.
 We would seek to investigate any judgment shifts that occur with either temptations or peer pressure.
 We would be vigilant in keeping the three steps of willpower clear in our minds.
 Because we recognize the danger of wishful thinking, we would attempt to reign in fantasies that suggest to our more childish sides that this time we will get away with akratic behavior.
 We will remind ourselves that we benefit from frequent exercise of our delay tolerance.
 We would acknowledge that rushing derails a thorough welfare analysis process.
 We can admit that we are vulnerable to creating a procrastination chain – when our need for instant gratification causes us to postpone a task, then our lack of awareness of having done so disconnects us from our executive functioning ego which further compromises our self-command.
 Underlying all these great expectations is the powerful belief that we can handle these high standards.

 A supportive voice will urge us to be proactive in bolstering our strengths.
-To wit, we will want to: protect the energy level accessible to our willpower system using the conservation skills listed in that article (habituation, linking, planning, rewards, advanced preparation, subgoals, etc.); devise elaborate and elegant self-distractions to help with delay bridging; remind ourselves to shift our attention to something other than the unpleasantness of waiting; use our attachment skills to make a bright-line distinction for ourself when there are holy things that we want to accomplish; remember that environmental control (keeping temptations at a distance) is a wise and gentle way to protect ourselves (because it is nearly impossible to resist things that are immediately available); think about the wording we use when we talk to ourself, (i.e. it may be easier to stop bad habits such as chewing on ice cubes if we focus on good health like strong teeth rather than poor health like chipped teeth); learn to think concretely about our long-run self and intentionally practice giving extra weight to future well-being over current well-being.
+To wit: we will want to protect the energy level accessible to our willpower system using the conservation skills listed in that article (habituation, linking, planning, rewards, advanced preparation, subgoals, etc.); devise elaborate and elegant self-distractions to help with delay bridging; remind ourselves to shift our attention to something other than the unpleasantness of waiting; use our attachment skills to make a bright-line distinction for ourself when there are holy things that we want to accomplish; remember that environmental control (keeping temptations at a distance) is a wise and gentle way to protect ourselves (because it is nearly impossible to resist things that are immediately available); think about the wording we use when we talk to ourself, (i.e. it may be easier to stop bad habits such as chewing on ice cubes if we focus on good health like strong teeth rather than poor health like chipped teeth); learn to think concretely about our long-run self and intentionally practice giving extra weight to future well-being over current well-being.
 And, finally, a supportive voice will remind us to trust the fact that we can handle the following difficult truth: reality is not going to change anytime soon.
 If indulging in a certain act of instant gratification always leaves us feeling nauseous or despairing, it will always do so.
 Therefore we compassionately remind ourself – “this poor behavior is not working because this poor behavior does not work!”

 Rockfall